Subdivision 1. Definitions. For purposes of this chapter, the terms defined in this section have the meanings given them.

 Subd.
 8. Head of the treatment facility.
 "Head of the treatment facility" means the person who is charged with overall responsibility for the professional program of care and treatment of the facility or the person's designee.

 Subd.
 9. Health officer.
-"Health officer" means a licensed physician, licensed psychologist, licensed social worker, or psychiatric or public health nurse as defined in section 145A.02, subdivision 18, and formally designated members of a prepetition screening unit established by section 253B.07.
+"Health officer" means a licensed physician, licensed psychologist, licensed social worker, registered nurse working in an emergency room of a hospital, or psychiatric or public health nurse as defined in section 145A.02, subdivision 18, and formally designated members of a prepetition screening unit established by section 253B.07.

 Subd.
 10. Interested person.
 "Interested person" means: